 "Nothing comes sailing over the sea by itself", said Themistocles,

-"and with me also see that I have two gods.
+"and I have brought two gods with me.
 Persuasion and Compulsion."

-And any yacht club could see that Galileo's notional rules of equivalence, in relatively false inertial frames of reference, and the suggestions of heliocentric invariance, and undetectable
+And any geocentric bartender at a yacht and canoe club could see that Galileo's notional rules of equivalence, in relatively false inertial frames of reference, and the suggestions of heliocentric invariance,

-motion of the Earth, as supposedly "unaccelerated", and the theory of gravity that says horizontal and vertical
+and undetectable motion of the Earth, as supposedly "unaccelerated", and the theory of gravity that says horizontal

-In other words, with complex figures and calculations kept in a file closet, if the subject is not overly confused by weird science, people may start to recognize that the earth is authentically inertial,
+In other words, with complex figures and calculations, kept in a file closet, if the subject is not overly confused by weird science and weird people, others may start to recognize that the earth is

-ad infinitum, and its putative independence from the vertical, was a value item for Galileo because of the power hidden in the suggestion.
-A concept or vision like that, which would
+motion ad infinitum, and its putative independence from the vertical, was a value item for Galileo because of the power hidden in the suggestion.
+A concept or vision like that, which

 it for a long enough time and begin to wonder what it means, if they were not stoned, or what it was that they had smoked.
 If they were not fooled, maybe they could be hypnotized again?